 Often critics argue that in “On the Jews and Their Lies” Luther was repudiating his earlier pro-Jewish statements.

-Heiko Oberman, argues against those who would have us choose between these “two Luthers” – one, the “bold Reformer, the liberating theologian, the powerfully eloquent German”; the other, an “anti-Semite” who “wrote mainly about Jews,” and “preached hatred.”
-As Oberman demonstrates, this is nothing but a caricature of Luther.
+Luther scholar, Heiko Oberman, rejects the notion that we have a contrast between “two Luthers” – one, the “bold Reformer, the liberating theologian, the powerfully eloquent German”; the other, an “anti-Semite” who “wrote mainly about Jews,” and “preached hatred.”
+Oberman demonstrates, this is nothing but a caricature of Luther.

-As divergent as Luther’s later statements may appear to be from his earlier statements, one cannot ultimately divide the two.
-There are too many statements in the later part of his life that harken back to the younger Luther.
+As divergent as Luther’s later statements may appear to be from his earlier statements, there are too many statements in the later part of his life that harken back to the younger Luther for us to ultimately divide the two ideologically.

 Luther’s last statement on the Jews is found in his final sermon just three days before his death.
 In this sermon he writes, “we want to practice Christian love toward them [the Jews] and pray that they convert.”